UniversalDependencies/docs/treebanks/nap_rb/nap_rb-pos-PROPN.md

 ## Morphology

-The form / lemma ratio of `PROPN` is 1.000000 (the average of all parts of speech is 1.180952).
+The form / lemma ratio of `PROPN` is 1.000000 (the average of all parts of speech is 1.123894).

-The 1st highest number of forms (1) was observed with the lemma “Ferraro”: <em>Ferrarŏ</em>.
+The 1st highest number of forms (1) was observed with the lemma “Ferrarŏ”: <em>Ferrarŏ</em>.

-The 2nd highest number of forms (1) was observed with the lemma “Giovanna”: <em>Giuvannă</em>.
+The 2nd highest number of forms (1) was observed with the lemma “Giuvanna”: <em>Giuvanna</em>.

-The 3rd highest number of forms (1) was observed with the lemma “Iguazu”: <em>Iguazy</em>.
+The 3rd highest number of forms (1) was observed with the lemma “Iguazu”: <em>Iguazu</em>.

 `PROPN` occurs with 2 features: <tt><a href="nap_rb-feat-Gender.html">Gender</a></tt> (12; 86% instances), <tt><a href="nap_rb-feat-Number.html">Number</a></tt> (12; 86% instances)